dpinney/coopforecast/forecast_app/static/instructions.md

 In order to ensure that the weather data can be properly collected, please first import load data for new dates before importing weather data.
 Weather data can be upload as a CSV.
 Similar to load data, ensuring the quality of weather data is very important, especially if it was collected automatically.
 Fill any zeros or empty values with best-guesses.
 A single approximate data point will not hurt the model, but a collection of absolutely wrong values could seriously hurt accuracy.

 Two columns are expected: `timestamp` and `tempc`.
-The model and API expect users to input Celcius.
+The model and API expect users to input Celsius.
 Please use [ISO_8601](https://en.wikipedia.org/wiki/ISO_8601) formatting (`YYYY-MM-DD HH:00`).
 New timestamps will be added and timestamps with existing values will be overwritten.

 [View an example historical weather dataset](https://gist.github.com/kmcelwee/e56308a8096356fcdc699ca168904aa4)

 ## Forecast Weather Data

 In addition to historical data, the model requires a 24 hour forecast in order to make a prediction.
-This is also available as an automated process, but because the quality of the data cannot be gauranteed, we ask that you review this data before a load forecast is made.
+This is also available as an automated process, but because the quality of the data cannot be guaranteed, we ask that you review this data before a load forecast is made.

 [View an example weather forecast](https://gist.github.com/kmcelwee/071cac5e2b20c2f260f1bf7f9b3387f3)